What's on in Whyalla: The latest events

 Tanderra Craft Village

-Saturday, March 12, Tanderra Craft Village, Lincoln Highway, Port Augusta Rd, 10am-3pm; Tanderra Craft Village provides a unique market experience with a variety of stalls and shops selling a wide range of products, it is also home to several specialist craft and hobby groups.
-Stall bookings phone 0412 492 468.
+February 27-28, Tanderra Craft Village, Lincoln Highway, Port Augusta Road.
+Originally built by BHP in the early 1940's as a Singlemen's Hostel to house its Whyalla workers, Tanderra Craft Village provides a unique market experience.
+With a variety of stalls & shops selling a wide range of products, it is also home to several specialist craft & hobby groups plus the Steel Cap Gallery (BHP Museum).
+Free event.

 VHS the Video Hits Show

-Showing at 8pm, Sunday, March 13 @ Lea Memorial Theatre, Pt Augusta.
-The best bits of your favourite VHS era movies on the big screen with performers creating the musical soundtrack.
+Showing at 8pm, Sunday, March 13 @ Lea Memorial Theatre.
+We are all excited to come to Port Augusta as part of the Adelaide Fringe.
+The best bits of your favourite VHS era movies on the big screen with 9 performers creating the musical soundtrack - live!
+Tickets: $38 - Concession $35.

 EVENT LISTING